ambuda-org/ambuda/docs/background-tasks-with-celery.rst

 - sending an email through a third-party mail server.
 - running a regular batch job to convert published texts into PDFs.

-To handle these kinds of background tasks, we use the `Celery`_, a Python task scheduler that runs in a separate process from our main application code.
+To handle these kinds of background tasks, we use `Celery`_, a Python task scheduler that runs in a separate process from our main application code.

 .. _Celery: https://docs.celeryq.dev/en/stable/